 On December 27, 2019, the Corporation entered into a credit agreement with The Phoenix Fund LLC. amounting to \$40,000,000, bearing annual interest of 7%, paid quarterly at a rate of \$700,000 per quarter, commencing on April 1, 2020.
 Final payment of principal amount is due on December 31, 2026.
-As of June 30, 2021, the Corporation accrued \$700,000.
+As of June 30, 2022, the Corporation accrued interest receivable of \$700,000.

 On May 19, 2021, the Corporation entered into an unsecured credit agreement with PUC Holdings LLC in the amount of \$40,000,000.
 The Borrower shall pay interest on the outstanding principal amount of the Loan at an interest rate equal to seven percent (7%) per annum calculated on a non-compounding basis.
 At Borrower's election, interest may be paid as PIK Interest (payment-in-kind, or non-cash) for any three (3) year period consecutive or otherwise ("PIK Payments") and shall accrue at a rate of seven and a half (7.5%) percent per annum (the "PIK Interest Rate").
 For the avoidance of doubt, the total PIK Interest Rate is 7.5% and is not additive to the 7% cash interest rate.
 Interest shall be due and payable on the first business day of each calendar quarter after the Closing Date (unless the Borrower elects to make PIK Payments) until the time the Loan is paid in full.
 The term of the Loan shall be the period from the Closing Date set forth in the Credit Agreement until the earlier of either (a) the close of business on the last day of the period ending eighty-four (84) months thereafter or (b) such sooner date as the Loan may be required to be paid in full, by acceleration or otherwise, under any of the Loan Documents (the "Maturity Date"), as the same may be extended by Lender as determined by Lender in its sole discretion.
+As of June 30, 2022, the Corporation accrued interest \$3,010,958 was added to the principal amount.